niemtec/obsidian-vault-backup/4 Values of Agile.md

 see also:
   - "[[Agile]]"
 ---
-- Individuals and interactions over processes and tools
+1. Individuals and interactions over processes and tools.
-- Working software over comprehensive documentation
+2. Working software over comprehensive documentation.
-- Customer collaboration over contract negotiation
+3. Customer collaboration over contract negotiation.
-- Responding to change over following a plan
+4. Responding to change over following a plan